F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

   - POWER8 and ARMv8 with ConnectX-4 Lx, ConnectX-5, ConnectX-6, ConnectX-6 Dx,
     ConnectX-6 Lx, BlueField and BlueField-2.

+- ``delay_drop`` parameter [int]

+  Bitmask value for the Rx queue delay drop attribute.
+Bit 0 is used for the standard Rx queue and bit 1 is used for the hairpin Rx queue.
+By default, the delay drop is disabled for all Rx queues.
+It will be ignored if the port does not support the attribute even if it is enabled explicitly.

+  The packets being received will not be dropped immediately when the WQEs are exhausted in a Rx queue with delay drop enabled.

+  A timeout value is set in the driver to control the waiting time before dropping a packet.
+Once the timer is expired, the delay drop will be deactivated for all the Rx queues with this feature enable.
+To re-activate it, a rearming is needed and it is part of the kernel driver starting from OFED 5.5.

+  To enable / disable the delay drop rearming, the private flag ``dropless_rq`` can be set and queried via ethtool:

+  - ethtool --set-priv-flags <netdev> dropless_rq on (/ off)
+  - ethtool --show-priv-flags <netdev>

+  The configuration flag is global per PF and can only be set on the PF, once it is on, all the VFs', SFs' and representors' Rx queues will share the timer and rearming.

 - ``mprq_en`` parameter [int]

   A nonzero value enables configuring Multi-Packet Rx queues.
 Rx queue is